-Applicants must complete the online Internal Grant Application Form available through the BRIDGE and include the required attachment(s).
+Applicants must complete the online Internal Grant Application Form available through the BRIDGE and include the required attachment.
 For the attachment, use font size of 12 point, black type.
 Maximum of six lines per inch.
 No condensed/narrow fonts, type, or spacing.
-Insert a margin of 2 cm (3/4 inch) - minimum - around the page.
+Insert a margin of 2 cm (3/4 inch) minimum around the page.

-The application should be clear and concise and justify the use of all funding and provide all requested information (below).
+The application should be clear and concise and justify the use of all funding and provide all requested information.

-- Key words: At the end of your Abstract, provide a list of up to 10 key words which describe your research project.
-These words can include: themes; areas of research or creative activity; objectives; methods/approaches; study populations/experimental systems; outcomes; etc. The key words will assist the SOURCE Review Panel members gauge their level of expertise in reviewing your proposal.
+- Abstract and Key Words (max 1 page): Provide a succinct project description written so that a non-expert in the field of study can understand the proposed research, the scope and objectives of the project.
+Also outline the potential significance of the study to the University, discipline, researcher, students, and/or society at large.
+Key words: At the end of your Abstract, provide a list of up to 10 key words which describe your research project.
+These words can include: themes; areas of research or creative activity; objectives; methods/approaches; study populations/experimental systems; and outcomes, among others.
+The Key Words will assist the Multidisciplinary Review Committee in gauging their level of expertise in reviewing your proposal.

-- Research Proposal (FIVE PAGES MAXIMUM): Organize the detailed narrative under the following headlines:
+- Research Proposal (max 5 pages): Organize the detailed narrative under the following headlines: